Armenuhi-Qocharyan/ITC-8/Homework/Nelli/java/14.08/README.md

-This programm trows custom ecseption when input number is 0.
+This programm trows custom runtime exception when input number is 0.

 To build programm.